-No matter how much we fight it, as the weather turns cooler, imbibers turn to pumpkin spiced lattes.
-But instead of heading to the coffee shop for an overly sweet version, use the slow-cooker recipe by bartender Norma Beekman of Lexington, Ky.’s Lockbox at 21c Museum Hotel Lexington, and make your own at home.
-Since the drink stays hot in the pot, you can serve it morning, noon and night.
-And for the boozy kick, you can spike it with a variety of spirits, such as dark rum, bourbon or Frangelico—the darker the better.
+No matter how much we fight it, as the weather turns cooler, drinkers turn to pumpkin spiced lattes.
+But instead of heading to the usual coffee shop chain for an overly sweet version, use the slow-cooker recipe by bartender Norma Beekman of Lexington, Kentucky’s Lockbox at 21c Museum Hotel Lexington.
+Hers is better because it has booze in it, and you can follow her lead to make your own delicious pumpkin spiced latte at home.

-Add the liquor (rum, bourbon or Frangelico, optional), coffee, pumpkin puree, milk, sugar, vanilla extract, pumpkin pie spice, cinnamon stick and .5 cup of heavy whipping cream into a slow cooker, and heat on high for at least 90 minutes.
+Add your preferred spirit, brewed coffee, milk, sugar, heavy cream, pumpkin puree, vanilla extract, pumpkin pie spice and cinnamon stick into a slow cooker, and heat on high for at least 90 minutes.

 Whip 1/2 cup heavy cream until soft peaks form.